0xNullll/x86util/README.md

 nasm -w+all -D <OS> -f <FORMAT> src/x86util.asm -o x86util.obj
 ```

-link against your project and declare the functions extern.
+link against your project and declare the functions extern. no runtime, no init, no teardown.

 ## exports